Back to Company presentation

-Viking Telecom became the first company in the world to launch an SMS terminal with a complete alphanumerical keyboard for the fixed telecom network.
+Veeking Telekom became the first company in the world to launch an SMS terminal with a complete alphanumerical keyboard for the fixed telecom network.
 This gives superior usability compared to the systems on most mobile telephones where one has to press a number of times per key to show the correct character.
-Because the product is so easy to use we believe that many new customer groups will begin using our SMS service.
+Because the product is so easy to use they believe that many new customer groups will begin using their SMS service.
 Most SMS messages are currently sent by people under 25.

-Our aim is to be globally established with products and systems.
-With the launch of our SMS system we have taken a huge step towards becoming a total systems supplier.
-Through partnership with suppliers of complete systems we will in future be able to supply our customers with complete SMS solutions on the fixed telecom network.
+Their aim is to be globally established with products and systems.
+With the launch of their SMS system they have taken a huge step towards becoming a total systems supplier.
+Through partnership with suppliers of complete systems they will in future be able to supply their customers with complete SMS solutions on the fixed telecom network.

 in the world to launch an SMS terminal